The Complete Guide to Kubernetes RBAC

 It can operate in either a virtual or a physical environment, depending on the organization’s needs or regulatory compliance requirements, respectively.

-Kubernetes cluster distributes data and resources among many users, clients, and the numerous applications already in use to share the cluster's resources.
-Therefore, the need to protect our data in the Kubernetes environment or run untrusted code in your environment arises from time to time.
+Kubernetes cluster distributes data and resources among many users, clients, and the numerous applications already in use to share the cluster’s resources.
+Therefore, the need to protect our data in the Kubernetes environment or run untrusted code in your environment arises occasionally.
 It is feasible to achieve either soft multi-tenancy or hard multi-tenancy.
 Tenants can gain access to shared data or gain administrative privileges by using host volumes or directories.
 Soft multi-tenancy assumes that tenants are non-malevolent, whereas multi-tenancy assumes that renters can be malicious.
 As a result, they do not believe in trust and adhere to a zero-trust policy.

 API servers should not be accessible from the public internet or many sources because doing so increases the attack surface and the likelihood of a compromise.
 However, with the help of rule-based access control rules, rotating the keys provided to users, and restricting access from IP subnets, it is possible to limit the risk.